ipfs/ipfs-docs/docs/how-to/work-with-pinning-services.md

 ### IPFS CLI

-Command line users benefit from `ipfs pin remote` commands, which provide porcelain that simplifies remote pinning operations.
-Built-in Pinning Service API client executes all the necessary remote calls under the hood.
+Command-line users benefit from `ipfs pin remote` commands, which simplify remote pinning operations.
+The built-in pinning service API client executes all the necessary remote calls under the hood.

 #### Adding a new pinning service